Scholarly Working Groups Submission Guidelines

 Eligibility

-- The Working Group must consist of 2 or more members (not including the Faculty Lead) and must represent different disciplines.
-Typically, this means representation from at least two different Harvard schools.
+• The Working Group must consist of 2 or more members (not including the Faculty Lead(s)), and must represent different disciplines, typically this should mean representation from at least two different Harvard schools.
 Once this initial requirement is met, other working group members can be from outside of Harvard.
 There is no cap on working group members.

 Budget